-The Audit Committee of the Board of Management oversees and scrutinises the performance of the College in light of the Health and Safety management System.
-Quarterly PI's are reported to the Health and safety Committee, SMT and the Board of Management.
-The College utilises the HASMAP (Health and Safety Management Profile) as defined by Universities Safety and Health Association (USHA) and is committed to achieving the highest level of quality assurance.
+The Audit Committee of the Board of Management oversees and scrutinises the performance of the College in light of the Health and Safety Management System.
+Quarterly PIs are reported to the Health and Safety Committee, SMT and the Board of Management.
+The College utilises the HASMAP (Health and Safety Management Profile) audit tool as defined by Universities Safety and Health Association (USHA) and is committed to achieving the highest level of quality assurance.
 In 2016, a new recording system 'SHE' for incident recording and management and risk assessment recording and management was introduced.
-2017/18 saw an increase in PIs in relation to incident recording (including near miss information) and action planning to mitigate risk is more coordinated and consistent.
-An auditing schedule in line with our risk profiling has progressed over 2017/18 with further improvements in the use for SHE as a recording and management tool.
+As a result of this, 2017/18 saw an improvement in PIs relating to incident recording, in particular near miss recording which flowed through to improved action planning to mitigate risk.
+2018/19 saw a levelling off of incident recording and improvement in some areas, of note being hand injuries.
+The audit schedule introduced in 2016 has progressed over the last two years in line with our risk profiling and the first set of audits and follow up activity was completed in 2018/19.
+Further improvements in the use of SHE as a recording and management tool continue.